 The AQUAx2 Study

-The AQUAx2 study is a clinical research study for people with dry mouth (xerostomia) caused by radiation therapy from previous head and neck cancer.
-The purpose of this study is to assess the efficacy and safety of a new investigational gene transfer study drug, called AAV2-hAQP1, at helping with dry mouth resulting from radiation damage to the parotid salivary glands.
+The AQUAx2 study is a clinical research study for people with moderate or severe dry mouth (xerostomia) caused by radiation therapy for head and neck cancer.

 Visit our Frequently Asked Questions page